 The STRAT token is available on many popular cryptocurrency exchanges, including Poloniex, Bittrex and Bittylicious.
 Depending on your country of residence and exchange support, you may be able to purchase STRAT directly using fiat currency.
 In some cases, you may need to use bitcoin or another cryptocurrency to purchase STRAT.

 Stratis is an ongoing project that is under active development.
-While there are risks, such as notoriously volatile markets, when it comes to investing in any cryptocurrency, the value of the Stratis token may increase as more companies adopt the platform.
-Speculators who believe the Stratis platform will achieve mainstream implementation may choose to invest in STRAT.
+While there are risks, such as notoriously volatile markets, when it comes to purchasing any cryptocurrency, the value of the Stratis token may increase as more companies adopt the platform.
+Speculators who believe the Stratis platform will achieve mainstream implementation may choose to buy STRAT.

 - Code base.
 As many platforms for blockchain development begin to emerge, the underlying code base may play a large role in user adoption.
 Stratis is developed in C# and .Net, programming languages that may be less widely used than those implemented by competing blockchain frameworks.